 Geographical information must be contained in a Map Set in order be uploaded to a GPS unit.
 A Map Set is one or more detailed area maps that have been selected from the Graphic Map.
-City Select divides the United States into detailed area maps of varying geographical size depending on the population and development densities.
+City Select divides the United States into detailed area maps of varying divides the United States into detailed area maps of varying deographical size depending on the population and development densities.
 To create a Map Set in MapSource: